wywywy01/edx-documentation/en_us/install_operations/source/platform_releases/ficus.rst

 Upgrading a Vagrant Installation
 ================================

 Devstack and Fullstack are installed using Vagrant.
-To upgrade to a Ficus point release, follow these steps in the host operating system.
+To upgrade from one Ficus release to another, follow these steps in the host operating system:

 .. code-block:: bash